EntityGraphQL/EntityGraphQL/docs/docs/directives/schema-directives.md

 EntityGraphQL supports [One Of Input Types](https://github.com/graphql/graphql-spec/pull/825).

-Mark an input type with `GraphQLOneOfAttribute` and EntityGraphQL will mark the type with `@oneOf` in the schema and validate the input meets the requiements on execution.
+Mark an input type with `GraphQLOneOfAttribute` and EntityGraphQL will mark the type with `@oneOf` in the schema and validate the input meets the requirements on execution.

 ```cs
 [GraphQLOneOf]